-The values of $R^2$ are worked out to be 0.9130 and 0.8750 which indicate that the variables included in analysis explain 91.30% and 87.50% variations in output (Y) on migrant and non migrant households, respectively.
-Regression Coefficient of land and capital are positive and statistically significant at one degree of probability on both categories of households, indicating that the potential of these factors of production are still to be exploited on migrant and non-migrant households (Table-I).
+The values of \mathbb{R}^2 are worked out to be 0.9130 and 0.8750 which indicate that the variables included in analysis explain 91.30% and 87.50% variations in output (Y) on migrant and non migrant households, respectively.
+Regression Coefficient of land and capital are positive and statistically significant at one degree of probability on both categories of households, indicating that the potential of these factors of production are still to be exploited on migrant and non-migrant households (Table 2).

-On the other hand, regression co- efficients of labour and irrigation are positive and statistically significant on migrant households but regression co-efficient of these two factors were negative on non- migrant households.
+On the other hand, regression coefficients of labour and irrigation are positive and statistically significant on migrant households but regression co-efficient of these two factors were negative on non- migrant households.
 Hence it may be inferred that the migrant households have utilized human labour and irrigation resources more judiciously than non migrant households in rice cultivation.
-The observation suggests that the migration might have helped judicious use of human labour at native place due to migration of surplus labour force for gainful employment to destination places Migrant households were also found rational in use of irrigation resource since more than 90 percent migrant households purchased irrigation water from fellow farmers at an exorbitant rate (Rs.
-60 to 80/ hr).
-Moreover, the higher input efficiency of inputs in rice cultivation on migrant households has been attributed to modern agricultural technologies also which were brought by migrant labours particularly improved seeds of rice, transplanting technique. (two to three rice seedlings in are situ.
+The observation suggests that the migration might have helped judicious use of human labour at native place due to migration of surplus labour force for gainful employment to destination places Migrant households were also found rational in use of irrigation resource since more than 90 percent migrant households purchased irrigation water from fellow farmers at an exorbitant rate (\$ 1.0 to \$ 1.5/ hr).
+Moreover, the higher input efficiency of inputs in rice cultivation on migrant households has been attributed to modern agricultural technologies also which were brought by migrant labour particularly improved seeds of rice, transplanting technique.